 What is over 50s life insurance?

 It’s a type of life cover for people aged between 50 and 80 years old.
-You pay an affordable monthly amount that will never change, and your loved ones get a guaranteed fixed lump sum when you pass away.
+You pay a monthly premium that will never change, and your loved ones get a guaranteed fixed lump sum when you pass away.
 It’s whole of life cover, so there’s no need to think about how long you want it to last.